mysteryx93/AviSynthShader/README.md

 lsb_in, lsb_out: Whether the input, result of Upscale and output are to be converted to/from DitherTools' Stack16 format.
 Default=false
 fKernel, fWidth, fHeight, fB, fC: Allows downscaling the output before reading back from GPU.
 See ResizeShader.
 PlanarIn, PlanarOut: Whether to transfer frame data as 3 individual planes to reduce bandwidth at the expense of extra processing.
 Generally, PlanarIn brings no performance benefit while PlanarOut brings a nice performance boost.
 PlanarIn may bring an advantage with larger frames.
 Default for SuperRes and SuperResXBR: PlanarIn=false, PlanarOut=true.
 Default for SuperXBR: PlanarIn=true, PlanarOut=true.
 Default for ResizeShader: PlanarIn=true, PlanarOut=false.
+Engines: In Avisynth+ with MT_NICE_FILTER, sets the number of DirectX engines that will be shared amongst all threads.
+Set to 1 if running several shader functions.
+Default=2.
+Ignored in AviSynth 2.6 running with MT_MULTI_INSTANCE.
 Arguments fKernel, fWidth, fHeight, fB, fC are the same as ResizeShader and allows downscaling the output before reading back from GPU